Water to the Capital

 𝐀𝐪𝐮𝐢𝐟𝐞𝐫𝐬 𝐚𝐧𝐝 𝐝𝐞𝐦𝐚𝐧𝐝𝐬 𝐨𝐟 𝐀𝐜𝐭𝐢𝐨𝐧𝐬

-Due to the history of foreign trees' toxification of the ground, uncontrolled erosion appears in the landscape's slopes.
+Due to the history of foreign trees contaminating the soil, uncontrolled erosion has become a problem on the landscape's slopes.
 Consequently, the mountain massifs lose their capacity to provide civilization or minor settlements with enough purified water.
 Hence, the highland does not retain abundant historical water resources, thus devastatingly reducing the water delivered to societies by these aquifers.
-Furthermore, the dramatically reduced water that finally drips into these hidden rock chambers (aquifers) is without the previous purifying and filtering effect from healthy and undisturbed soil and vegetation, leading to groundwater of far lower quantity and quality.
-The erosion's consequence and the following demands of effort are evident daily matters for the population.
-Thus, the importance of inhabitants' health prevails as the highest priority, thereby giving a background to promoting the crucial delivery of this water-preserving water to these natural reservoirs (aquifers).
+Furthermore, the dramatically reduced water that finally drips into these hidden rock chambers (aquifers) is devoid of the previous purifying and filtering effect from healthy and undisturbed soil and vegetation, resulting in groundwater of far lower quantity and quality.
+The consequences of erosion and the subsequent demands for effort are evident in daily matters for the population.
+Thus, the importance of the health of inhabitants prevails as the highest priority, thereby providing a background for promoting the crucial delivery of this water-conserving water to these natural reservoirs (aquifers).

 Grandiose Constructions of the Roman Empire